bgoodwine/HDF5/docs/README.md

 Contrast this with (1, B) dimensional chunks, seen above.
 Because the chunk dimension aligns with the rows, to access one row, you only have to read in one chunk of data.
 In this way, if you are knowledgeable about the access patterns that your file will need to accommodate, you can select a chunk dimensionality that aligns with it to improve access time.
 In a similar vein, if you are repeatedly accessing segments of data that are much smaller than your chunk sizes, chunking will have more of a detriment to your access time.

 # Tests
+I created a couple `Python` scripts to test different chunking methods and the compression ratio and read and write times associated with each.
+To interface with the `HDF5` files, I used [h5py](https://docs.h5py.org/en/stable/).

 ## Access time & file size with different chunking methods
 The `chunk.py` program converts an MOV or AVI video into HDF5 files with the following chunking methods:
 * Default h5py chunking method